 REGULAR EMPLOYEE.
-An employee who has satisfactorily completed the initial probationary period and is hired for an indefinite period to fill a position continuing in nature or hired to perform services prescribed by a funding source other than Carroll County Government.
+An employee who has satisfactorily completed the initial probationary period and is hired for an indefinite period to fill a position continuing in nature.

 SENIORITY.
-Length of service based upon the original hire date with Carroll County Government.
+Length of service based upon the original date of hire within the Department of Fire and EMS.